SAP-samples/btp-cap-multitenant-saas/docu/2-basic/2-prepare-provider-subaccount/README.md

 ## 3. SAP HANA Cloud prerequisite

-> **Hint** - To learn more about SAP HANA Cloud in general, please check the following Learning Journey (https://learning.sap.com/learning-journey/provision-and-administer-databases-in-sap-hana-cloud).
+> **Hint** - To learn more about SAP HANA Cloud in general, please check the following Learning Journey ([click here](https://learning.sap.com/learning-journey/provision-and-administer-databases-in-sap-hana-cloud)).

 If not available yet, please create a SAP HANA Cloud instance in your Provider subaccount or share an existing SAP HANA Cloud from any other subaccount within the same SAP BTP region (e.g., eu10).
 Any SAP HANA Cloud instance in the same region as your Cloud Foundry environment or Kyma Cluster, can be enabled for usage within your Provider subaccount.